TinderProfile.ai LogoTinderProfile.ai Logo

 What are the best types of pictures for a dating profile?

 The best dating profile lineup includes a clear headshot, a full-body shot, at least one activity photo that shows a hobby, a social proof photo with friends, a dressed-up photo, and a conversation-starter photo.
-Aim for 5–7 photos total.
-Profiles with this variety see 58% higher engagement than those with only headshots.
+Aim for 5-7 photos total.
+Each one should do a different job instead of repeating the same angle in a different outfit.

 How many photos should I include in my dating profile?